openpnp/openpnp/Vision-Solutions.md

 Preliminary camera calibration can be performed automatically by looking at a [fiducial](https://en.wikipedia.org/wiki/Fiducial_marker#Printed_circuit_boards) while moving the camera around in a certain pattern.

-The fiducial must be round, ideally it is high contrast, sharp and flat (i.e. with no sunken/raised "3D" structure, it must be an unambiguous circular feature, when seen from the side).
+The fiducial must be round, ideally it is high contrast, sharp and flat (i.e. with no sunken/raised "3D" structure, it must appear as a single unambiguous circular feature, even when seen from the side).
 Other than these requirements, the fiducial can be anything.
 The standard fiducial (the same type is used for [[Visual Homing]]) is just any bright 1mm diameter round mark on dark ground.
 You can simply print the linked PDF, it is recommended to use a high-quality matte photo paper or similar:

 * [FiducialHome.pdf](https://github.com/openpnp/openpnp/files/5542424/FiducialHome.pdf)